 If there is tax payable on your investment, we cancel units in your fund/s to the value of the tax owing.
 If there is a tax refund on your investment, we issue units in your fund/s.

 Your net tax is paid (or refunded) just after the end of the tax year - that is, following 31 March.
-It will therefore appear as a payment (or refund) in the account summary on your next account statement.
+It will therefore be included in the account summary on your next account statement.